-The subject parcel is located along the south side of West Saint Paul Avenue in the City of Waukesha, Waukesha County, Wisconsin.
+The subject parcel is located at the southeast corner of West Saint Paul Avenue and Wisconsin Avenue in the City of Waukesha, Waukesha County, Wisconsin.
 All sales are deemed to have similar locations and do not require adjustment.

 Access/Visibility